Zaczero/teodle/README.md

 The rules are simple:

-- If you guess the exact rank of a game clip, you get 3 stars.
+- If you guess the exact rank of a game clip, you get 2 stars.
-- If you are 1 rank off, you get 2 stars.
-- If you are 2 ranks off, you get 1 star.
+- If you are 1 rank off, you get 1 star.
 - Otherwise, you get no stars.

 ## Live Participation